 - Small Sea Shells and Starfish

-Our recommendations on additives for embedding in Resin Jewelry:
+Our recommendations on objects for embedding in Resin Jewelry:

 Conjure up Color Effects

-Resin can be colored with a wide variety of means.
-With pigments, color pastes, special resin coloring agents or alcohol inks you can achieve the desired coloring of your resin.
+Resin can be colored in a wide variety of ways.
+With pigments, color pastes, special resin coloring agents, or alcohol inks, you can achieve the desired coloring of your resin.

-Resin color or color paste colors the resin very evenly.
+Resin colors or color pastes color the resin very evenly.
 Pigments tend to be more suitable for creating great effects or gradients.
 It should also be noted that different resins can produce different coloring despite the addition of the same color.

 Our recommendations to high-quality colorants for epoxy resin jewelry: